USCbiostats/PM516/docs/syllabus-b.md

 ### Learning Objectives
 Through this course, students will gain additional experience in statistical consulting.
 Students will:

-* Recall and apply the consulting principles learned in PM516a.
+* Apply the consulting principles learned in PM516a.
 * Summarize research questions and implement appropriate biostatistical methods to address such questions, understanding how different methodologies affect conclusions.
-* Apply statistical tools they have learned in their program to produce a meaningful analysis.
+* Implement statistical tools they have learned in their program to produce a meaningful analysis.
 * Evaluate statistical interactions with non-statistician collaborators to improve the quality of such interactions.
 * Understand how to work with individuals from diverse content domains.
 * Create comprehensive, coherent consulting reports and interpret analyses for dissemination materials, such as the results sections of a manuscript.